-Is the noise cancelling effective?
+Is the noise canceling effective?

 One important aspect of sound that you need to consider is how well the earbuds isolate you from outside noise.
 Your favorite earbuds might sound great but if all you hear are the cars passing you on the street then what good are they?
 Being able to block outside noise so you can focus on your music is crucial.
-Unfortunately, the Sony WF-SP800N aren’t great at it.
-As you can see from the isolation graph above they do a solid job at blocking out sounds above 1kHz but anything below that (which is where most low humming sounds like air conditioners and buses reside) are going to pass right though.
+Unfortunately, the Sony WF-SP800N isn’t great at it.
+As you can see from the isolation graph above the earbuds do a solid job at blocking out sounds above 1kHz but anything below that (which is where most low humming sounds like air conditioners and buses reside) are going to pass right though.

-The Sony WF-SP800N sound good
+Does the Sony WF-SP800N sound good?

 The headset retains a neutral-leaning frequency response through the mids, while slightly emphasizing bass notes and de-emphasizing upper mids and some treble troughs.
 This kind of sound signature plays well with all sorts of music, while the amplified bass response makes the sound more familiar to those accustomed to typical consumer headphones.